Areen-Churi/areen-churi.github.io/docs/code.md

     }

-  },
-  {
-    question: "Why Use B+ Trees? - Need and Applications", "answer": `B+ Trees are widely used in database management systems and file systems due to their efficiency in handling large amounts of data.
+## question: "Why Use B+ Trees? - Need and Applications",
+    "answer": B+ Trees are widely used in database management systems and file systems due to their efficiency in handling large amounts of data.
 Here are a few reasons why B+ Trees are preferred over other data structures:

     - Efficient Searching
     - Disk-Based Storage
     - Range Queries
     - Sequential Access

-    `
-  },
-  {
-    question: "What are Heaps?",
+ ##   question: "What are Heaps?",
-    answer: `A Heap is a specialized tree-based data structure that satisfies the heap property.
+    answer: A Heap is a specialized tree-based data structure that satisfies the heap property.
 It's commonly used to implement priority queues and sorting algorithms.
 There are two main types of heaps:

     - Max Heap